Sakaki-Aruka/WorldTeleport/README.md

 provide world teleport

 # Permissions
-## worldteleport.home
-To use "/home" commands.
-## worldteleport.wtp
+## worldteleport.default
-To use "/wtp" commands.
+To use "/home" commands and "/wtp" commands.
 ## worldteleport.op
 To use "/home debug","/homepointreload" commands.
 # Commands